Choosing a special school

 Find your local Information Advice and Support Service (Council for Disabled Children)

-Finding SEN schools
+Finding schools

 The Local Offer has information on education, health and social care services available for children with SEN.